 The moisture content of the RICE exhaust gas was determined in accordance with USEPA Method 4 using a chilled impinger sampling train.
 The moisture sampling was performed concurrently with the instrumental analyzer sampling.
-During each sampling period a gas sample was extracted at a constant rate from the source where moisture was removed from the sampled gas stream using impingers that were submersed in an ice bath.
-At the conclusion of each sampling period, the moisture gain in the impingers was determined gravimetrically by weighing each impinger to determine net weight gain.
+During each sampling period a gas sample was extracted at a constant rate from the source where moisture was entracted at a constant rate from the source where moisture was extracted at a constant rate from the source where moisture was entracted at the conclusion of each sampling period, the moisture gain in the impingers was determined.

+gravimetrically by weighing each impinger to determine net weight gain.
 Moisture sampling was performed from a single centroid location.